reiinakano/xcessiv/docker/README.md

 `$ docker run -P --name='xcessiv' -v /myxcessiv/myconf/config.py:/root/.xcessiv/config.py reiinakano/xcessiv`

-where `/myxcessiv/myconf/` is a local directory containing the `config.py` file you want to use.
+where `/myxcessiv/myconf/` is a local directory containing the `config.py` file you want to use.a

+## Use docker-compose

+The simplest form to start Xcessiv is with docker-compose.
+This will start Redisi, Xcessiv and defines a shared data directory in `./data`.
+Simply type:
+`$ docker-compose up`